-A strong visual strategy turns one long-form asset into multiple high-impact touchpoints: social carousels, short videos, slide decks, and data-rich `infographics` that invite shares and clicks.
+A good visual strategy transforms one long-form asset into several impactful touchpoints.
+These may include social carousels, short videos, slide decks, and data-filled infographics that encourage sharing and clicking.
 That lift directly affects distribution efficiency, creative throughput, and lead quality for demand teams.

 - How to convert long-form posts into bite-sized visuals that drive clicks